ValoCookie/osu-Requests/README.md

 So if you want the full latest update immediately, download it from this GitHub page.
 Otherwise, you can simply wait for the Microsoft Store version to update.

-Keep in mind that the GitHub build is unsigned, so Windows SmartScreen or Smart App Control may treat it as an unknown application.
+*The GitHub build is unsigned, so Windows SmartScreen or Smart App Control may warn about or block it.
+For the simplest installation experience, use the Microsoft Store version.*

 You should not need to disable Windows security features to use osu!
-Requests; the Microsoft Store build remains the recommended option for most users.
+Requests.

 ---